Mithgol/phido/README.md

 The application is currently in an early phase of its development and thus does not have the desired level of feature completeness.

+Its development is postponed until the release of NW.js version 0.13.0 (that'll support ECMAScript 6 and modern Node.js features).

 However, it already supports the following features:

 * [Fidonet Unicode substrings](https://github.com/Mithgol/fiunis)